 There are a ton of great takedowns and throws for BJJ white belts.
 Because of this, however, it can be easy to get overwhelmed with too many options.
 My suggestion is to pick a few of these takedowns and throws and drill them over and over.

-Since the double leg and single leg are the foundational no-gi takedowns I would suggest learning those two for sure and add a few judo throws on top of that.
+Since the double leg and single leg are the foundational no-gi takedowns I would suggest learning those two for sure and adding a few judo throws on top of that.
+You can also look to instructionals to help you develop a better takedown game.
+I have created a complete BJJ instructional guide here that covers some of the top courses on takedowns for BJJ.